 Roll out your dough and start to cut out your shapes.

-I’d bought some little egg and chick cutters but you could use bunnies, flowers whatever takes your fancy!
+I have some little egg and chick cutters but you could use bunnies, flowers whatever takes your fancy!

 If you’re going to hang your decorations, remember to make a hole in each one.
 I used the end of a drinking straw, to make mine.

-Then lay then shapes on a baking sheet and pop in the oven for 4-5 hours on a low heat.
-I cooked ours at 100 degrees and turned them over half way.
-After 5 hours, I turned the oven off but left the salt dough shapes in there, so they carried on baking with the residual heat.
+Then lay then shapes on a baking sheet and pop in the oven on a low heat.
+I cook ours at 100 degrees for 1 hour then turn them over and cook for another hour.

 I am so pleased with how these turned out!
+They make fantastic Easter tree decorations.

 Plus it makes Easter into more of an occasion.
 When the boys see the little tree — and the salt dough Easter decorations being brought out — they’ll know we’ve got four days of loveliness coming up!